antp/kovacs/README.md

 You can toggle the running of the integration file by entering the command 'i \<return\>'

+When running Kovacs, the coloured output from ExUnit will not be shown.
+If you want to have coloured output then update the projects test_helper.ex file to the following:

+        ExUnit.start([colors: [enabled: true]])

 ## Configuration

 if you want to watch any custom directories then you will need to supply a configuration file.